How to Become a Clinical Health Psychologist

 Step 2: Master’s degree in psychology

-Depending on the state, master’s-level professionals work in clinical, counseling and school psychology as therapists, counselors and other mental health clinicians.
-There are opportunities to put the degree to work in human resources, advertising or market research.
-Some professionals work for state, local and federal agencies in criminal justice, social services and employment counseling.
+Career options for people with a master’s in psychology vary by specialty, employer, and state law, but a master’s degree alone generally does not qualify someone for independent licensure as a psychologist.
+There are opportunities to put the degree to work in human resources, advertising, or market research.
+Some professionals work for state, local, and federal agencies in criminal justice, social services, and employment counseling.

 Earn an MA in Psychology Online from Pepperdine